Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Results

-Table~\ref{tbl:validation_report} summarizes survey participants’ responses for each MCP fault type identified in the proposed taxonomy. \textbf{Notably, all fault types defined in the taxonomy are encountered by at least some MCP practitioners}, providing empirical support for the completeness of the taxonomy.
+Table~\ref{tbl:validation_report} summarizes survey participants’ responses for each MCP fault type identified in the proposed taxonomy. \textbf{Notably, all MCP-specific fault types defined in the taxonomy are encountered by at least some MCP practitioners}, providing empirical support for the completeness of the taxonomy.
 Among the identified fault types, \textit{tool response handling} (66.67\%) and \textit{documentation} (64.52\%) are reported by participants as the most frequent fault types.
-Given that a core responsibility of MCP is to mediate interactions between MCP host and heterogeneous tools—with varying architectures and response formats—faults related to tool response handling appear particularly critical.
-Interestingly, although \textit{tool call/execution} with 52.94\% and \textit{tool discovery \& registration} with 27.27\% response rate (both categorized under \textit{server/tool configuration}) are reported less frequently by survey participants than \textit{tool response handling}, the empirical results derived from the taxonomy analysis indicate a higher incidence of faults associated with \textit{tool call/execution} and \textit{tool discovery \& registration}.
-This observation may indicate that MCP practitioners experience fewer challenges in executing and registering tools compared to managing tool responses.
-Furthermore, the high prevalence of documentation-related faults may be attributed to the relative novelty of MCP, as its supporting documentation is still evolving.
-Consistent with the taxonomy results, documentation ranks as the fourth most frequent MCP-related fault category overall.
-In contrast, \textit{host authorization} (13.33\%), \textit{host logging} (13.79\%), and \textit{host hook configuration} (16.67\%) are reported as the least frequent fault types by survey participants.
-These findings are aligned with the taxonomy analysis, which similarly identifies \textit{host hook configuration} and \textit{host authorization} as the least prevalent MCP-related faults.
+Several other fault types also have high reported prevalence, including \textit{API usage} (60.98\%), \textit{server deployment} (53.66\%), \textit{host's server configuration} (53.33\%), \textit{Large Language Model (LLM)} faults (53.33\%), and \textit{tool call/execution} (52.94\%).
+This pattern suggests that practitioners do not experience MCP faults as a single dominant failure mode; rather, recurring problems appear across server setup, tool interaction, host-side configuration, and documentation.